mSaayeh/Android-Roadmap/README.md

 2. [User Input](https://mena.udacity.com/course/android-basics-user-input--ud836)
 3. [Multiscreen](https://mena.udacity.com/course/android-basics-multiscreen-apps--ud839)

-Then you will learn about making a list of views using Recycler view
+Then you will learn about making a list of views using Recyclerview

 ### :paperclip: Resources: